glpi-plugin/duplicate/README.md

 - Check GLPI logs: `var/log/glpi.log`

 ## Changelog

+### v1.2.0
+- **Clickable diff rows**: Click anywhere in a value cell to select that side — no need to aim at the radio button
+- **Instructions modal**: "How to resolve this duplicate" is now a modal dialog instead of an inline collapsible

 ### v1.1.0
 - **Notes visibility fix**: Notes tab now appears for all users with read access, not just admin